 The "Physics", and "Physics of the Atmosphere and Meteorology" curricula are in Italian.

-The Astrophysics, Physics of Fundamental Interactions and Experimental Techniques, and Physics of Complex Systems and Big Data curricula are taught in English.
+The Astrophysics and Space Science, Physics of Fundamental Interactions and Experimental Techniques, and Physics of Complex Systems and Big Data curricula are taught in English.

 The Physics curriculum offers different study plans in the areas of: